silnrsi/wstr/src/content/docs/scrlang/unicode/qabn-unicode.md

 lastUpdated: 2025-09-16
 ---

-As of version 8.0 of the Unicode Standard, HamNoSys has not been encoded in the Standard.
+HamNoSys is not yet in Unicode.
+The script has not yet been added to the [Roadmap to the SMP](http://www.unicode.org/roadmaps/smp/) for the Unicode Standard.